StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Direct Purchase Order editing from the inbound stock page.

-**Every user may create an account on our website [stockmanagementlabs.com](https://stockmanagementlabs.com "Stock Management Labs"). to get the most out of ATUM**
+**Every user may create an account on our website [stockmanagementlabs.com](https://stockmanagementlabs.com "Stock Management Labs").
+To get the most out of ATUM**

 == Installation ==